 When you arrive at the park, get in the standby line for a big ride if you were early enough to be toward the front of the crowd (or if you just really have to do that ride).
 If you are far back though, I’d go for mid-tier rides (like Winnie the Pooh at Magic Kingdom or Toy Story Mania at Hollywood Studios); you’ll be able to get more don’t in the morning that way, and you can just know there will be a ride with a longer wait for you at some point in the day if you can’t get a Lightning Lane for it.

 Once you are able to start using your Lightning Lanes, scan in, book another ride ASAP, and then ride lines with shorter waits while you wait to be able to scan in for your next Lightning Lane.

-Pro tip: if you have a Lightning Lane for later in the day that means you’re going to be booking your next one two hours later (rather than once you scan into the ride), so set a timer on your phone so you don’t loose track of time!
+Pro tip: If you have a Lightning Lane for later in the day, that means you’re going to be booking your next one two hours later (rather than once you scan into the ride).
+Set a timer on your phone so you don’t loose track of time!